ANierbeck/ioBroker.stromgedacht/README.md

 ## Changelog

 ### ***WORK IN PROGRESS***
-- scheduler is not rescheduled, to to running adapter.
+- scheduler is not rescheduled due to already running instance.

 ### 0.0.3 (2023-12-27)
 - fixing integration tests by making them fail again.
 Problem is due to missing connection to database